 - Lift one leg and place that ankle just above the opposite knee.
 Hold for one minute on each side.

 5. Hip Crossover Stretch

-Purpose: Improves your ability to rotate through the hips and spine while keeping your shoulder blades engaged.
+Improves your ability to rotate through your hips and spine while keeping your shoulder blades engaged.

 6. Downward Dog

-Purpose: Encourages proper engagement of the extensor muscles along the entire back side of your body.
+Encourages proper engagement of the muscles along the back body.

 - Begin on all fours, with the balls of your feet firmly planted.
 Keeping your arms straight, raise your hips up and press your heels toward the floor.

 - Breathe deeply as you press your chest toward your legs.
 Keep your neck aligned with your spine.

 This article has been updated.
 It originally appeared in the September 2013 issue of Experience Life.